Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - Removed `header` `display` fix as it was targeting IE 9-.
 - Implemented `header` and links/buttons in it, `logo` is still missing.
 - Implemented `.sticky` for all `navigation` elements that needed it.

+## 20171108

+- Started debugging the extremely problematic `header` `.button`s.
+Figured out that `line-height: 2.4375` can fix the issue, no clue why that is, but I am going to use it for a little while.
+- Realized that `header` button-like elements don't need that high a specificity, provided that they should always appear after the definitions of `input_control`, thus lowered the specificity.
+This will trim off a couple of bytes, but it might eventually cause problems.
+Remember this decision should that happen and blame the **hugging cat**.
+- Figured out the `line-height` thing for the afforementioned elements.
+- Styled `.logo` in `header`.
+The styling is now far simpler and easier to use.